 131: SUN, SURF, SAND, AND SURGERY IN THE OBX

 My photographer refused to set the alarm on Sunday July 19, 2020 because my cranky friend wanted to spend as much time as he could in the $500 room.
 When the cleaning service knocked on the door, he shouted and told them he had planned on staying in the room until we were legally forced to leave at 11:00am.
-In my mind, Tom was being a jerk; but at the same time, the five hundred bucks didn’t come from my wallet and I understood why he was angry.
+In my mind, Tom was being a jerk; but at the same time, the five hundred bucks didn’t come from my wallet, and I understood why he was angry.
 Tom was in the midst of a full-fledged COBS flare-up because of the price gouging he and his wife had experienced.

 When we finally had the Edge packed at precisely 11:00am, the three of us made the two-mile journey to the Wright Brothers National Memorial.
 Even though my photographer and I had visited the site in 2019 with Mongo, Tom wanted to snap a few images of me at the site where Orville and Wilbur Wright flew the first airplane in 1903.
 Although the NPS had kept the museum and Visitor Center closed due to the virus, the outdoor sites were open to the public.
 Even though there were a lot of vehicles in the parking lot, we didn’t see many tourists walking around the area where the Wright’s took flight – which was fine with us.
 A year earlier, during our 2019 visit to the Wright Memorial, I saw the site from the camera case because I only posed for photos at Presidential sites.
 But after that trip, Tom decided to start photographing me at all of the sites; Presidential or not.